 - Idealista - By far the most popular one, with lots of listings and reasonably reliable

-- LingoBongo - This is a site where people post all sorts of things from job opportunites to rooms for rent.
+- LingoBongo - This is a site where people post all sorts of things from job opportunities to rooms for rent.
 There are far fewer postings than on Idealista for flats specifically but sometimes you can find little gems on this site as it is less well known and so there is naturally less competition.

 - Fotocasa - Often people who have posted on Fotocasa have also posted on Idealista but you never know.

 You can also rent through an agency.
 There are plenty to choose from and very easy to check if they are legitimate or not (Google!).
 However, I would say this is only worthwhile if you are looking to hire an entire flat and not just a room.
-Agencies will charge you at least a month of the rent as commission for finding the place, so it’s always worth checking Idealista first.
+Agencies will charge you at least a month of the rent as a commission for finding the place, so it’s always worth checking Idealista first.

 Other than that, the same rules apply as when looking for a flat in any other city or place: